aspose-pdf/Aspose.PDF-Documentation/en/python-java/advanced-operations/working-with-text/add-html-string-using-dom-in-python/_index.md

 type: docs
 weight: 10
 url: /python-java/add-html-string-using-dom-in-python/
+description: Learn how to add an HTML string to a PDF document using the DOM API in Python with Aspose.PDF for dynamic content insertion.
 ---

 To add HTML string in Pdf document using **Aspose.PDF Java for Python**, simply invoke **AddHtml** module.